Unlikely Intersections of Curves with Algebraic Subgroups in Semiabelian Varieties: Preliminaries

 \section{Preliminaries}

 Throughout this section, $G$ is a semiabelian variety defined over a field $k$.
 Recall that this means that $G$ is a connected smooth algebraic $k$-group that is the extension

 of an abelian variety $A$ of dimension $g$ by an algebraic torus $T$.
 We always assume that $T=\Gm^t$; such an identification can always be made if $k=\mathbb C$ or after base change to a finite extension of $k$.
-Furthermore, we choose an arbitrary compactification $\overline{G}$ of $G$ and an ample line bundle $L$ on $\overline{G}$.

 In this section we collect and prove several basic results that we are going to need later.